Marion Dewar: Ottawa city politics

-Dewar became an Ottawa alderman for Britannia Ward in 1972 and was elected Deputy Mayor in 1974, a position she held until 1978.
+Dewar was elected alderman for Ottawa's Britannia Ward in 1972 and became Deputy Mayor in 1974, a position she held until 1978.
 In 1977, she ran unsuccessfully for the Ontario New Democratic Party in the provincial election in the riding of Ottawa West.
 She was elected mayor in 1978.

 Marion Dewar served as Mayor of Ottawa from 1978 to 1985, during which she strongly advocated for gay rights.
 In 1978, six months into her term, she convened a convention on the issue of homosexuality.
 In 1982, Mayor Marion Dewar participated in the ribbon-cutting ceremony at Ottawa's first feminist bookstore, the Ottawa Women's Bookstore, signifying a period of growth in the women's lesbian and gay community and underscoring her commitment to addressing and promoting LGBT rights within the community.

 In 1979, she led Project 4000, in which Ottawa residents sponsored 4,000 Vietnamese, Cambodian and Laotian refugees.
 Ottawa today still has a large Vietnamese community.
 In 2005, she appeared on the Vietnamese diaspora music variety show Paris By Night 77 as part of a show commemorating the 30th anniversary of the fall of Saigon.
 She was interviewed and given a plaque for her support for Vietnamese refugees.

 Dewar was a peace activist and campaigner for nuclear disarmament, and, for example, picketed the U.S. Embassy in Ottawa after the invasion of Grenada.
 She appeared in the 1985 documentary Speaking Our Peace.